Kimchi Fries. Homemade French fries seasoned with garlic and paprika simply loaded with kimchi with mayo. Simply delicious!

 - Sesame seeds, toasted

-- Sriracha sauce for a spicier version
+- Sriracha sauce mixed with the Japanese mayo for a spicy version

 - Gochugaru, aka Korean chili powder